News

 Offshore Wind

-Sceirde Rocks Offshore Windfarm: Benthic Characterisation Survey
+Sceirde Rocks Offshore Windfarm: benthic characterisation survey

-Visit project page: Sceirde Rocks Offshore Windfarm: Benthic Characterisation Survey
+Visit project page: Sceirde Rocks Offshore Windfarm: benthic characterisation survey

 Picture of the side of a boat heading out to sea to conduct the survey